List of That Time I Got Reincarnated as a Slime characters: Kingdom of Ingrassia

 The grandmaster of the Freedom Academy.
 An "otherworlder" formerly tutored by Shizu, Yuuki was secretly a nihilist who wants to watch the world burn in chaos in order to create a peaceful world.
 Devious and highly intelligent, Yuuki plays the long game to build up enough forces in order to achieve this goal.
 He succeeded in resurrecting the Demon Lord Kazalim in a new body, and manipulates his subordinate Clayman as well as the Western Holy Church in an attempt to gain attention and love from Rimuru.
 Although not completely a villain, he also fears that Rimuru might become a dangerous threat and makes attempts to stop them using his pawns, but every ploy ends in failure.
+Eventually, he had to flee to the East when his schemes and true colors are exposed by Rimuru.